flutter/website/flutter-for-ios.md

 property of a widget, such as the opacity of a `FadeTransition`, and tell the controller to start the animation.

-Let's take a look at how to write a `FadeTransition` that fades the widget into a logo when you press a `FloatingActionButton`:
+The following example shows how to write a `FadeTransition` that fades the widget into a logo when you press the `FloatingActionButton`:

 <!-- skip -->
 {% prettify dart %}